PSYCHOLOGICAL INTERVENTION IN THE COMMUNITY FOR EARLY CHILDHOOD

 The second part of the course will be dedicated to some instruments of psychological assessment of social and emotional abilities of preschool children.
 Will be treated also some methods of intervention in the communities for early childhood, with the presentation of specific and different intervention projects aimed at children or adults: individualized intervention, group intervention, action research and training programs.

 Lectures and individual study will be proposed in order to facilitate the acquisition of theoretical knowledge.
-Group work, video viewing, exercises, seminars with professional psychologists, discussions and oral presentations in the classroom will be offered to encourage the acquisition of the ability to apply this knowledge in real life, independent judgment and communication skills.
+Group work, video viewing, exercises, seminars with professional psychologists, discussions and oral presentations in the classroom will be offered to encourage the acquisition of: the ability to learning, the ability to apply this knowledge in real life, independent judgment and communication skills.

 Assessment methods and criteria